groundlight/python-sdk/UserGuide.md

 print(f"The answer is {image_query.result}")
 ```

 Or if you want to run as fast as possible, set `wait=0`.
-This way you will only get the ML results, without waiting for human review.
-Image queries which are below the desired confidence level still get escalated to human review, and the results are incorporated as training data to improve your ML model, but your code will not wait for that to happen.
+This way you will only get the ML results, without waiting for escalation.
+Image queries which are below the desired confidence level still be escalated for further analysis, and the results are incorporated as training data to improve your ML model, but your code will not wait for that to happen.

 ```Python
 image_query = gl.submit_image_query(detector=d, image=jpeg_img, wait=0)